PSP-Archive/ARK-4/README.md

 - `TheFl0w` for his advancements and research in CFW development and overall contributions to the scene.

-- `meetpatty` for his excellent work in fixing bugs and adding features.
+- `meetpatty` for his excellent work in fixing bugs and adding important features like cIPL and DevKit support.

 - `Codestation` for his incredible work improving CSO speeds and creating the ZSO format.